 The idea behind Mindful Self Compassion is to learn to talk to yourself and see yourself the way you’d see and treat a friend.
 We tend to be kinder and more objective when we see our friends struggling than we are with ourselves.

 It takes practice to get to the place where we naturally talk to ourselves this way, so if you are trying and finding that it’s hard to do and doesn’t feel natural–that’s normal.
 Keep going– when you do, over time it starts to become more natural.
-I use mindful self compassion in my personal life and have found it to be incredibly helpful.
+I use mindful self compassion in my personal life and have found it to be incredibly helpful for my ADHD and overwhelmed brain.

 The Experiment and Problem Solving Framework.